MO-W59/auto_service_app/README.md

 search for cut off diplay labels ---> extend width in gui

-list of parts text browser not in same location on gui as other list pages

 protect against SQL race condition, options -> thread lock? queue? connection pool?

 search for bugs